 All you need to do is:

 Renewing your car licence is just one of the responsibilities you have as a vehicle owner.
-Others include always obeying the laws of the road and ensuring that you have adequate Car Insurance to cover the expenses that may arise if something happens to your or someone else’s car.
+Others include obeying the laws of the road and ensuring that you have adequate Car Insurance to cover the expenses that may arise if something happens to you or someone else's car.